yacineLaribi/mhc-v2/Readme.md

 About Stagini
 =============
 Stagini is a web application developed to address a specific need or problem statement identified during the Muhandis Hackthon Challenge.
-It serves [purpose here].
+It serves `students` to help them find `internships` during their studies journey.

 Technologies Used
 =================